 Generic gifts.
 I recommend always keeping items on hand that aren’t too personal, but are still nice.
 Look for gifts anyone could use, but aren’t trendy.
 You’ll want these items for unexpected or last-minute gift-giving events, such as a thank you gift or teacher gift.
 An example of these type items could include journals, candles, bath and beauty products, or pretty mugs.
+(See our article on making your own spa day gift basket.)
 Sometimes I will buy several of my favorite things because I love giving things that I enjoy to others.

 One caveat: You can easily go overboard buying all kinds of cute gifts for no one in particular, overspend and never give away the items.
 That won’t save you money!
 Impose limits on this type of shopping.
 Designate a small bag or box in your gift closet for generic gifts, and once that is full, do not buy any more.
 Or, you could limit yourself to keeping no more than five or 10 unassigned gifts in your closet.

 Regifts.
 Your gift closet is also a good place to keep items you’d like to regift.
+(See our post about regifting without guilt.)
 Think about the butter dish or bubble bath you’ll never use.
 If you come across something wacky, store it here for your office’s annual White Elephant or Yankee Swap party.

 Gift wrap supplies.
 You will also want to buy generic birthday or blank cards, wrapping paper, tissue paper, gift bags, boxes and tags or labels, so you’ll have a nice way of presenting your gifts.
 Don’t spend a lot of money on these throwaway items.
 Buy them on sale, or recycle gift bags and boxes you receive as gifts.
 Sometimes charities will send you note cards as a thank you for donating, and you can store these in your gift closet, as well.
 Consider making your own gift bags out of newspaper, as well.